Etching (microfabrication): Wet etching

 The first etching processes used liquid-phase ("wet") etchants.
-This process is now largely outdated, but was used up until the late 1980s when it was superseded by dry plasma etching.
+This process is now largely outdated but was used up until the late 1980s when it was superseded by dry plasma etching.
 The wafer can be immersed in a bath of etchant, which must be agitated to achieve good process control.
 For instance, buffered hydrofluoric acid (BHF) is used commonly to etch silicon dioxide over a silicon substrate.

-Different specialised etchants can be used to characterise the surface etched.
+Different specialized etchants can be used to characterize the surface etched.

-Wet etchants are usually isotropic, which leads to large bias when etching thick films.
+Wet etchants are usually isotropic, which leads to a large bias when etching thick films.
 They also require the disposal of large amounts of toxic waste.
 For these reasons, they are seldom used in state-of-the-art processes.
 However, the photographic developer used for photoresist resembles wet etching.

 As an alternative to immersion, single wafer machines use the Bernoulli principle to employ a gas (usually, pure nitrogen) to cushion and protect one side of the wafer while etchant is applied to the other side.
 It can be done to either the front side or back side.
 The etch chemistry is dispensed on the top side when in the machine and the bottom side is not affected.
-This etch method is particularly effective just before "backend" processing (BEOL), where wafers are normally very much thinner after wafer backgrinding, and very sensitive to thermal or mechanical stress.
+This etching method is particularly effective just before "backend" processing (BEOL), where wafers are normally very much thinner after wafer backgrinding, and very sensitive to thermal or mechanical stress.
 Etching a thin layer of even a few micrometres will remove microcracks produced during backgrinding resulting in the wafer having dramatically increased strength and flexibility without breaking.